jch5f/obsidian-paste-image-rename/README.md

 This feature is especially powerful if you enable "Auto rename" in settings, you can just add new images without thinking, and they will be renamed sequentially by the pattern and `imageNameKey` set.

+### Exclude Paths

+> New in 1.6.0

+Add a new setting `Exclude path pattern` which allows you to exclude renaming if the file being being pasted into's path matches a regular expression pattern.

+For example, suppose that you don't want to rename attachments to files in `My Special Folder`.
+If you set the `Exclude path pattern` setting to `^My Special Folder\/` renaming will not be invoked on any files in that folder.
+Note the leading `^` and ending `\/` in the regular expression.
+These ensure the pattern matches at the beginning of the path and includes the `/` character at the end.
+Without the latter the regular expression would match a file named `My Special Folder` in addition to any files in that folder.

 ### Batch renaming process

 > New in 1.3.0